bluelibs/bluelibs/packages/nova/DOCUMENTATION.md

 }
 ```

-Let's assume we have 100 posts, and the total number of categories is like 4.
+Let's assume we have 100 posts, and the total number of categories is 4.
 Hypernova does 2 requests to the database,
-and fetches 100 posts, and 4 categories.
+and fetches 100 posts and 4 categories.
 If you would have used `JOIN` functionality in SQL, you would have received
-the categories for each post.
+the full category names for each post.

 ## Geographical Queries